 - Collaboration with Industry and Public Agencies

-The WASP-HS research program aims at forming an interdisciplinary community across the funded projects.
-By June 2021, WASP-HS conducts 28 research projects and 3 affiliated projects that form an interdisciplinary community across a number of Swedish universities.
+The WASP-HS Research Program aims at forming an interdisciplinary community across the projects which are funded by the program.
+By June 2021, WASP-HS conducts 40 research projects and 4 affiliated projects which form an interdisciplinary community across a number of Swedish universities.

-WASP-HS expanded in 2020 its contribution to the humanities and social sciences research for studies on artificial intelligence and autonomous systems with support to 11 new research groups at 9 Swedish universities.
+WASP-HS expanded its contribution, in 2022, to the humanities and social sciences research for studies on artificial intelligence and autonomous systems with support to 11 new research groups at 9 Swedish universities.
 Each funding package covers the recruitment of one assistant professor and one PhD student in order for the universities to create or strengthen research groups in the area.
 Another PhD student or postdoc will be funded by the respective universities.

 National Graduate School

-The WASP-HS graduate school addresses challenges and consequences of autonomous systems and AI in society, providing integrated training in philosophy, social science, policy research, organisational science, psychology, and other humanities and social science disciplines, together with a sound knowledge of the technical aspects of AI, software and autonomous systems.
+The WASP-HS Graduate School addresses challenges and consequences of autonomous systems and AI in society, providing integrated training in philosophy, social science, policy research, organizational science, psychology, and other humanities and social science disciplines, together with a sound knowledge of the technical aspects of AI, software and autonomous systems.

-The objectives of WASP-HS require a strong and internationally recognised faculty researching and teaching the social, ethical, legal, economic and cultural impact of AI and autonomous systems.
+The objectives of WASP-HS require a strong, and internationally recognized faculty researching, and teaching the social, ethical, legal, economic, and cultural impact of AI and autonomous systems.
 To achieve this, WASP-HS will work closely with universities across Sweden to extend current faculty with junior faculty and visiting professors working on these topics.

 In 2020, the program started the process of appointing a number of assistant professors (biträdande lektor) across Sweden.
 We will also appoint visiting professors across the participating universities.
 In all these appointments, special attention is given to the strengthening of Swedish excellence across the core disciplines of WASP-HS and to a strong embedding of these positions in the academic programs and visions of the universities involved.